what does it mean to be gluten free, dairy free, egg free, peanut free, tree nut free and soy free?

 what about sesame?

 We do not use any sesame ingredients in our products or in our facility.
 Because sesame is not a major allergen, it was more difficult to obtain information from our ingredient suppliers regarding sesame.
 With that being said, all of our ingredient suppliers have confirmed that our ingredients are processed on a line free of sesame or at a facility free of sesame.
 The only exception to this is our spice supplier (cinnamon, cream of tartar and nutmeg) who state that their facility does purchase and sell sesame, but that they have an allergen protocol in place to ensure there is no cross contamination.

 What about corn?

 - Like most baking powders, the baking powder we use contains corn in the ingredients.
 Our sugar and snickerdoodle bites both contain baking powder.
+The confectioner's sugar we use also contains corn starch as an ingredient.
 Additionally, because baking powder is used in our facility, we cannot guarantee that all products are free from cross contamination with corn.
 Each customer with a corn allergy needs to make their own decision as to whether to consume our products.

 allergen free chocolate chips

 fomo flour blend

 gluten free oats